TheDudeWithTheThing/thedudewiththething.github.io/_posts/2014-06-04-my-dotfiles.md

 alias v='mvim .'
 ```

-I use <D-F> for my fuzzy file find so I needed to remap the gui version.
+I use &lt;D-F> for my fuzzy file find so I needed to remap the gui version.
 It's vim, I have /, no need to hog more keys for find in file.
-I also decided to use <D-t> to tag search so neededt to remap new tab to <D-T>.
+I also decided to use &lt;D-t&gt; to tag search so neededt to remap new tab to &lt;D-T&gt;.
 I never knew you could just edit the gui menu so this was a nice find.

 ```vim
 if has('gui_macvim')